hlatifi/styleguides/clean-abap/CleanABAP.md

 sort-aggregate algorithm from the rest of your class's code,

-- to enable mocking certain aspects of the global class, for example by extracing all database access to a separate local class that can the be replaced with a test double in the unit tests.
+- to enable mocking certain aspects of the global class, for example by extracting all database access to a separate local class that can the be replaced with a test double in the unit tests.

 Local classes hinder reuse because they cannot be used elsewhere.